 You have been tasked with verifying that at the Case level the Billing State and the Shipping State of the Account for the Case matches.

 With Row-Level formulas, you can now solve this instantly without creating a new field on the Account.

-Create your Case report and then from the Columns drop down, select ‘Add Row-Level Formula’:
+- Create your Case report and then select “Add Row-Level Formula” from the Columns drop-down:

-There are some restrictions when it comes to Row-Level formulas, including that you can only have one on a report at a time, and reference a maximum of 3 fields in the formula.
+There are some considerations to keep in mind when it comes to Row-Level formulas.
+For example, you can only have one Row-Level formula per report, and it can on reference a maximum of five fields.
+Also, you can’t use Row-Level formulas for cross-filters or buckets.
 To learn more about the restrictions check out the Salesforce documentation.